ValentinJourne/MastingTrends/README.md

 # MastingTrends

 A comprehensive R toolkit for analyzing mast seeding trends using the Polish harvest dataset and other seed production data.
+THIS IS ONGOING WORK, and Valentin Journe need to clean the code (sorry)

 ## Overview